Thomas A. Wasow Visiting Scholars in Symbolic Systems

 |Monday, May 22, 2017 Symbolic Systems Forum: "How Do Our Brains Construct Thoughts?", 12:30-1:20pm in Building 460, Room 126 (Greenberg Room Margaret Jacks Hall)

 |Wednesday, May 24, 2017 Philosophy Talk LIVE: "Driverless Cars at the Moral Crossroads", 7-9pm in Cubberley Auditorium Recording

 Past Wasow Scholars:

-Tom Wasow, Professor of Linguistics and Philosophy, is a founder and long-time director (1992-2000 and 2001-2005) of the Symbolic Systems Program.
+Tom Wasow, C. I. Lewis Professor of Linguistics and Philosophy, Ermeritus, is a founder and long-time director (1992-2000, 2001-2005, and 2015-2016) of the Symbolic Systems Program.
 Tom's outstanding work in building and teaching in the program has been recognized through several university honors, including the Rhodes Prize for Excellence in Undergraduate Teaching (1996), a Bert and Candace Forbes University Fellowship in Undergraduate Education (2003-present), the Lloyd W. Dinkelspiel Award for contributions to undergraduate education (2004).
-Now the C. I. Lewis Professor of Philosophy and Professor and Chair of the Linguistics Department, Tom continues to teach in SSP and serves on the Symbolic Systems Program Committee.
+Tom continues to serve on the Symbolic Systems Program Committee.